-Aside from more comprehensive coverage of dealers' activities and improved accounting and disclosure standards, there is a need for further action in several other areas involving derivatives.
-One of these involves the need for greater certainty and coordination in the bankruptcy treatment of derivative products in order to reduce systemic risk.
-By reducing settlement risk as well as credit exposure, netting contributes to the reduction of systemic risk in the derivatives market by decreasing the number and value of daily settlement obligations and by permitting participants to execute more transactions before reaching their credit limits.
+There is currently a need for greater certainty and coordination in the bankruptcy treatment of derivative products to reduce systemic risk.
+By reducing settlement risk as well as credit exposure, netting contributes to the reduction of systemic risk in the derivatives market.
+Netting decreases the number and value of daily settlement obligations and permits participants to execute more transactions before reaching their credit limits.

-The Commission has been active in efforts to eliminate uncertainty over the enforceability of netting arrangements.
-In this regard, the Commission supported the passage of the netting provisions in the FDICIA, which expressly affirms the enforceability of netting arrangements between financial institutions.
-The Commission also has worked with the Board of Governors of the Federal Reserve System on a proposal that would expand the pool of institutions qualified to rely on the netting provisions under FDICIA to include swaps dealers meeting certain financial thresholds.
+The Commission has sought this certainty by supporting the passage of the netting provisions in the FDICIA,54 affirming the enforceability of netting arrangements between financial institutions.
+It also has worked with the Board of Governors of the Federal

-Despite the many efforts that have been made to eliminate uncertainty in this area, there continues to be concern about certain scenarios where there may be questions regarding the enforceability of netting provisions.
-The Group of Thirty Report identifies certain circumstances where the current regulatory scheme leaves an element of uncertainty.
-For example, if the transaction is not expressly enumerated under the Financial Institutions Reform, Recovery and Enforcement Act of 1989 ("FIRREA") or the Bankruptcy Code, such as spot foreign exchange agreements, and FDICIA does not apply, then an element of uncertainty remains in the process.
+Reserve System on a proposal that would expand the pool of institutions qualified to rely on the netting provisions under FDICIA to include swaps dealers meeting certain financial thresholds.
+Nonetheless, there are still many situations in which the enforceability of netting provisions may be questioned.55 This is the case when a transaction is not expressly enumerated under the Financial Institutions Reform, Recovery and Enforcement Act of 1989 ("FIRREA") or the Bankruptcy Code, such as spot foreign exchange agreements, and FDICIA does not apply.
 The Commission continues to work with other regulators and with industry representatives, including the Commission's Market Transactions Advisory Committee, toward revising the laws to eliminate this netting uncertainty.

-The establishment of a properly structured and regulated clearinghouse could help to reduce the legal, operational, and credit risks for OTC derivatives dealers and end-users.
+We believe that the establishment of a properly structured and regulated clearinghouse could help to reduce the legal, operational, and credit risks for OTC derivatives dealers and end-users.
 A clearinghouse for swaps transactions, for example, would benefit dealers by improving data collection, trade matching, and risk management, by enhancing the potential for multilateral netting and mutualization of risks, and by providing centralized management of relations with and dissemination of information to regulators, banks, and market participants.
 In addition, a swaps clearinghouse would help reduce the credit exposure of end-users by shielding them from the default of a particular counterparty.
 This protection may become more important as the OTC market expands.
-Finally, in the Commission's experience, clearinghouses provide dealers and end-users with operational efficiencies that can result in savings to dealers, even if they are not direct participants in the clearinghouse, which could be passed on to end-users.
-Although many issues need to be resolved before a swaps clearinghouse could be established, the Commission staff will work with other regulators and industry participants to resolve legal or regulatory impediments to the development of a clearinghouse.
+Finally, in the Commission's experience, clearinghouses provide dealers and end-users with operational efficiencies that can result in savings to dealers, even if they are not direct participants in the clearinghouse, which could be passed on to end-users.56 Although many issues need to be resolved before a swaps clearinghouse could be established, the Commission staff will work with other regulators and industry participants to resolve legal or regulatory impediments to the development of a clearinghouse.77